Morning Note: Market News and an Update from Whitbread.

 Company News

-Whitbread has today released a trading update for the 13 weeks to 30 November which highlights continued strong performance in the UK.
-The company remains confident in its full-year outlook, and in response, the shares are up 3% in early trading.
+Whitbread has today released a trading update for the 13 weeks to 28 May 2026, the first quarter of its financial year to end-February 2027.
+The statement highlights the company delivered a strong and improved performance and remains confident in the full year outlook.
+In response, the shares are up 1% in early trading.

-The group’s strong operating cashflow has continued to fund the ongoing investment in both the UK and Germany whilst maintaining a healthy balance sheet – net cash less lease liabilities was £3.9bn at the end of August.
-The £300m share buyback is on track with £226m of shares purchased so far.
+The group’s strong operating cashflow funds the ongoing investment in both the UK and Germany whilst maintaining a healthy balance sheet – net debt of £709m at the last balance sheet date at the end of February 2026.

 Source: Bloomberg